NateShoffner/python-lcwc/README.md

 Not affiliated or endorsed by LCWC.

 The library features both a web scraper and a RSS feed parser.
-The web scraper client is more reliable due to the RSS not categorizing incidents so we have to attempt to extrapolate the category from the incident description/units assigned.
-It should be 99% accurate but there may be some inaccuracies.
-When in doubt, use the web client.
+The web scraper client is more reliable due to the RSS feed not categorizing incidents so we have to attempt to extrapolate the category from the incident description/units assigned.
+Functionally, it should be mostly accurate but edge cases may pop up.
+Addtionally, the feed parser offers a GUID.
+This is a unique identifier for each incident.
+The web client does not offer this.

+## Installation

+    pip install lcwc

 ## Example